hungovercoders-blog/datagriff/docs/_posts/2024-06-29-cosmos-emulator-docker-local/2024-06-29-cosmos-emulator-docker-local.md

 }
 ```

 The class creates a simple model for a rescue dog with a name, breed, status, id and timestamp.
 It's important to note that I had to fallback to use the Newtonsoft.Json library as the System.Text.Json library does not support serializing enums to strings.
-This is a bit of a pain but I'm sure it will be resolved in the future - see this ongoing gihub issue [here](https://github.com/dotnet/runtime/issues/74385).
+This is a bit of a pain but I'm sure it will be resolved in the future - see this ongoing github issue [here](https://github.com/dotnet/runtime/issues/74385).

 Next create a Data directory and add an IDataAdapter.cs file with the following contents: